 ABOUT THE GRANT

-The Andrew W. Mellon Foundation’s Higher Learning Program has awarded 16 projects under its Just Futures initiative to support multidisciplinary and multi-institutional collaborative teams producing solutions-based work that contributes to public understanding of the nation’s racist past and can lead to the creation of socially just futures.
+The Mellon Foundation’s Higher Learning Program has awarded 16 projects under its Just Futures initiative to support multidisciplinary and multi-institutional collaborative teams producing solutions-based work that contributes to public understanding of the nation’s racist past and can lead to the creation of socially just futures.

 Why Public Humanities?